-The State will hold a public hearing virtually, in-person, or as a hybrid meeting.
+The State may elect towill hold a public hearing.
+If one is held, the hearing may be virtually, inperson, or as a hybrid meeting.
 The State will choose a time, format, and location that will be most accessible to beneficiaries and interested parties.
 Public hearings will be recorded, if virtual, and allow for comments, questions, and answers.
 Citizens and interested parties will be able to provide comments at hearings, as well as ask questions about the State's performance.